How To Purify Water With Sunlight: The Sunny Tricks

 How to Purify Water with the Power of the Sun: A Step-by-Step Guide

 Water is essential for our survival.
 However, the number of people who do not have access to clean water reaches over 780 million.
 Hence, this is considered a major global health risk.
-This is why it is crucial to purify water before drinking it or cooking with it.
+This is why it is crucial to purify water before drinking or cooking.

-Purifying water can be done by using different methods, but some are more effective than others.
-Among the most popular methods of removing microorganisms from water is solar purification, which uses sunlight.
+Purifying water can be done using different methods, but some are more effective than others.
+Solar purification, which uses sunlight, is among the most popular methods of removing microorganisms from water.

 To make water safe, it must be able to be filtered and then disinfected.
 As a first step, it is important to eliminate any obstructions that may be in the way of the sunlight.